We will reach out soon with more information. Let's ensure great customer experiences, together.

 Managers could easily list most of the factors that comprise high-quality customer service, but imagine that QA is just one of your many roles.
 You know that customers will be happy if they have an experience that involves high-quality rapport, personalization, authenticity, and a friendly tone.
 Yet running workshops on those skills so agents can deliver perfectly on all of them just isn’t feasible.

-You need to know which agent behaviors matter the most to your customers, and emphasize/train on those to create the best possible experiences.
+You need to know which agent behaviors matter the most to your customers, and train your support team on those to create the best possible experiences.
 We analyzed over 150,000 agent interactions to see which agent soft skills are most correlated with positive CSAT.

 Soft Skills Breakdown Through Customer Service Quality Assurance: